gryphtech-robotics/FRC-2023/README.md

 > Philip is headed to the Ontario Provincials!
 Come swing by the pits at the FirstOntario Center in Hamilton and say hi!

-Philip is our entry for this year's FIRST Robotics Competition, <strong>CHARGED UP</strong>.
+Philip is Team 6864's entry for **CHARGED UP**, the FIRST Robotics game of 2023.

 <br/>
 <hr>